Cibiv/Cibiv.github.io/people/olga/index.md

 ---
+# DO NOT CHANGE this layout!
 layout: personalpage

+# name, appeared as title of the personal page as well
 title: Olga Chernomor

+#either Head, Postdoc, PhD student, or Student
+position: Postdoc

+# image that will appear in the people page
 image: /assets/img/people/olga_chernomor.png

+# name appeared in publications, used to display personal publications
 pubname: O. Chernomor

+# true to categorize publications into years
 pubyear: false

+# address lines, appeared at the beginning of personal page
 address: |
   <strong>Dr. rer. nat.</strong><br>
   Center for Integrative Bioinformatics Vienna (CIBIV)<br>